python/cpython/Doc/library/userdict.rst

 .. note::

-   This :class:`UserString` class from this module is available for backward compatibility only.
-If you are writing code that does not need to work with versions of Python earlier than Python 2.2, please consider subclassing directly from the built-in :class:`str` type instead of using :class:`UserString` (there is no built-in equivalent to :class:`MutableString`).
+   This :class:`~UserString.UserString` class from this module is available for backward compatibility only.
+If you are writing code that does not need to work with versions of Python earlier than Python 2.2, please consider subclassing directly from the built-in :class:`str` type instead of using :class:`~UserString.UserString` (there is no built-in equivalent to :class:`MutableString`).

 This module defines a class that acts as a wrapper around string objects.
 It is